robinfire110/NoGS/README.md

 # Documentation
  When you click the "NoGS" icon in the extensions menu, the options menu will appear.
 Within it, you can adjust how the extension functions.

 ## Blocked Sites
  The main text area is where you add the sites you want to be blocked when you are not connected to a VPN.
 You can simply write out the webiste URL and seperate each website with a new line.
-For the best results, write the site in it's simplest form (i.e. no need for "www." or "http:\\").
+For the best results, write the site in it's simplest form (i.e. no need for `www.` or `http:\\`).
 An example of the format is below...
  >amazon.com\
  >twitter.com\
  >facebook.com